software-mansion/protostar/website/docs/cairo-1/05-testing/01-unit-testing.md

 }
 ```

-Now run your test using command:
+Now run your test using this command:
 ```
 protostar test-cairo1 ./tests
 ```